Plays like a Novel Feels.

 Jesse Faden looks and acts like she has everything under Control (pun intend) and the fact she is a female is just part of her character, an all too common pitfall avoided by the developers.

 A protagonists gender shouldn’t matter.

-Characters written to fill a sex/race quota or focused on sex/race that fulfils no narrative purpose often come over as flat or forced, you could replace Jesse Faden with any race/age/gender combination and she would still be a solid character.
+Characters are written to fill a sex/race quota or focused on sex/race that fulfils no narrative purpose often come over as flat or forced, you could replace Jesse Faden with any race/age/gender combination, and she would still be a solid character.

 I would love to see more games offer female protagonists of this calibre in the years to come.